 If you haven’t already, sign up for a good bank account for traveling.
 I mean by searching for a bank that waives or reimburses out-of-network fees.

 That way, you aren’t paying an arm and a leg whenever you want to convert currency.

 I also recommended withdrawing your money from the Bank of Taiwan.
 They offer the best currency exchange rates and don’t charge any fees for converting currencies.

-Also, if you happen to have your country’s currency on hand and know any Taiwanese people who want your currency, consider trading your currency for New Taiwan Dollars to save you money and get the best currency conversion rates.
-However, before doing this, I recommend looking into Taiwan’s peer-to-peer currency conversion laws because these walls can change at any time.
+If you have your country’s currency on hand and know any Taiwanese people who want your currency, consider trading your currency for New Taiwan Dollars.
+This saves you money and gets the best currency conversion rates.

 - Convenience stores, supermarkets, hypermarkets, and some drink store purchases

 - Train tickets